azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

 5. Wait until the new AKS cluster has been created.
 Then you can create a release pipeline as shown in the next section.

-The **Docker** tasks you used in the build pipeline when you created the build artifacts push the Docker image back into your Azure Container Registry.
-The AKS cluster you created here will host an instance of that image and expose it as a website.
+The build pipeline has already built a Docker image and pushed it to a Azure Container Registry.
+It has also packaged and published a Helm chart as an artifact.
+In the release pipleine we will deploy the container image as a Helm application to the AKS cluster.

 ## Create a release pipeline